 Treatment for bacterial vaginosis differs from treatment for thrush.
 Thrush treatments will not treat BV and BV treatments will not treat thrush.

 Treatment for BV isn’t needed if you do not have symptoms, unless:

 Currently male partner treatment is not recommended as there’s insufficient evidence to show that it would be of benefit.
-However new research is underway to explore this further and new partner treatment trials will be occurring in Australia.
+However new research is underway to explore this further and new partner treatment trials are currently underway in Australia.